Modernism at it's finest

 Joaquim Navàs died

 Year of the death of Joaquim Navàs.
 He was buried with all the honours after a ceremony in the Priory of Sant Pere presided over by the highest authorities of the territory.
-Pepa Blasco moves definitively to live at Casa Navàs.
+Pepa Blasco moved definitively to live in Casa Navàs.
 Mr. Navàs never lived in the house.

 Pepa Blasco died